View Document Text

 C. Rollover Disclosure

-When ODIJ provides investment advice to you regarding your retirement plan account or
+When ODIJ provides investment advice to clients regarding their retirement plan account or

-Individual Retirement Account (IRA), we are fiduciaries within the meaning of ERISA and/or
+IRA, ODIJ representatives are fiduciaries within the meaning of ERISA and/or the Internal

-way we make money creates some conflicts with your interests, so we operate under a special
+creates some conflicts with client interests, so the firm operates under a special rule that requires

-rule that requires us to act in your best interest and not put our interests ahead of yours.
-This
+it to act in clients’ best interest and not put its interests ahead of theirs.
+This special rule requires

-special rule requires us to give prudent and loyal advice, avoid misleading statements about
+ODIJ to give prudent and loyal advice; avoid misleading statements about conflicts of interest,

-conflicts of interest, fees, and investments, follow policies and procedures designed to ensure
+fees, and investments; follow policies and procedures designed to ensure that its advice is in

-that our advice is in your best interest, charge no more than what is reasonable for our services,
+clients’ best interest; charge no more than what is reasonable for services; and provide basic

-and provide basic information about our conflicts of interest.
-If ODIJ recommends that a client
+information about the firm’s conflicts of interest.
+If ODIJ recommends that a client roll over a

-roll over his or her retirement plan account or IRA assets into an Account to be managed by
+retirement plan account or IRA assets into an Account to be managed by ODIJ, such a

-ODIJ, such a recommendation may create a conflict of interest if ODIJ will earn an additional or
+recommendation may create a conflict of interest if ODIJ will earn an additional or increased

-increased advisory fee on the rolled over assets.
-No client is under any obligation to roll over
+Advisory Fee on the rolled over assets.
+No client is under any obligation to roll over retirement

-retirement plan assets to an account managed by ODIJ.
-Clients and prospective clients
+plan assets to an account managed by ODIJ.
+Clients and prospective clients considering a

-considering a rollover from a workplace retirement plan account to an IRA, or from an IRA to
+rollover from a workplace retirement plan account to an IRA, or from an IRA to another IRA,

-another IRA, are encouraged to consider the advantages and disadvantages of such a rollover,
+are encouraged to consider the advantages and disadvantages of such a rollover, including, but

-including, but not limited to, increased or decreased management expenses, transaction
+not limited to, increased or decreased management expenses, transaction expenses and custodial

-expenses and custodial expenses, and an increase or decrease to the number of available
+expenses, and an increase or decrease to the number of available investment options.

 Item 12: Brokerage Practices